DevOps Certification Training Course

 Infosys is said to have achieved a 5-7% effort reduction across projects, using collaborative life cycle management solutions and DevOps methods.
 The organization which manages 4,000 application development, maintenance, and infrastructure management projects per year was facing significant challenges resulting from distributed teams using manual processes.
 There was a necessity to execute projects efficiently to improve quality, reduce defects and minimize delays.
 This is why DevOps was applied with the IBM CLM Suite to produce the desired results.

-Organizations can achieve great business results by reinvesting the human time, creativity and energy saved by reducing rework and downtime through DevOps.
-Herein lies the real ROI, and the reason why DevOps is being increasingly adopted – the competitive advantage that organizations get by investing in a philosophy that positively affects bottom line results!
+Organizations can achieve great business results by reinvesting the human time, creativity, and energy saved by reducing rework and downtime through DevOps.
+Herein lies the real ROI, and the reason why DevOps is being increasingly adopted – the competitive advantage that organizations get by investing in a philosophy that positively affects bottom-line results!
+If you want to develop your DevOps skills in a thoughtful, structured manner and get certified as a DevOps Engineer, we would be glad to help.
+Once you finish the DevOps Certification, we promise that you will be able to handle a variety of DevOps roles in the industry.

 This blog was first published on DevOps.com.